 Using bone conduction headphones the first time can be a little strange: some people describe the sensation as a pleasant tickle.
 Trekz Airs come with EQ presets that will boost the bass or reduce vibrations, to help balance that feeling while you get used to it.

-Given the price tag, these aren’t headphones you’ll want to be replacing often, so reliability is a big selling point.
-If you want the safest option for guaranteed quality, go with the Aftershokz Trekz Air.
+Given the price tag, these aren’t headphones you’ll want to replace often, so reliability and a good warranty found in Aftershokz headphones are big selling points.
+If you want the safest option for guaranteed quality, go with the Aftershokz Air.

 - Has material that will repel sweat and moisture